-July is peak flowering time for most gardens, full of vibrant summer flowers.
+July is peak flowering time for most gardens, full of vibrant summer flowers and climbing plants.
 Containers and hanging baskets are blooming and in full swing, and some of your home-grown fruits and vegetables are ready for the table.

 Deadheading spent flowers encourages further blooms.
 Not only will the plant look fresh and tidier, but it will also trick the plant into channeling its energy away from seed production and into forming additional flowers instead.
 Depending on the type of plant you are deadheading, either use a sharp pair of secateurs or use your finger to pinch out the spent flower heads.
 Cut just above the first set of healthy leaves, below the spent flower.